gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 [**Visualization 3 — Potential fields**]

+This representation also plays well with antisymmetry.
+The potential field of an antisymmetric hexagon is itself symmetric.

-The potential representation satisfies every line-sum constraint by construction.It does not, however, guarantee that the visible values are distinct and consecutive.
+The potential representation also satisfies every line-sum constraint by construction.It does not, however, guarantee that the visible values are distinct and consecutive.
 Those remain difficult global conditions.

-Instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can now search entirely inside the space where every line already sums to zero.
+So instead of searching among arbitrary arrangements and repeatedly repairing broken lines, we can now search entirely inside the space where every line already sums to zero.
+Which might - or might not - be a smaller search space for the solver.

 ## Chapter 2: Finding New Hexagons (AI Writes Code)